-Salary Increases:

-Through 2026 2.00 - 6.00% (based on years of service) Thereafter 3.00 - 7.00% (based on years of service)
+Salary Increases: 2.75% - 6.55% (based on years of service)

 Investment Rate of Return 7.00%

 Pre-retirement mortality rates were based on the Pub-2010 General Below Median Income Employee mortality table with an 82.2% adjustment for males and 101.4% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
 Post-retirement mortality rates were based on the Pub-2010 General Below-Median Income Healthy Retiree mortality table with a 91.4% adjustment for males and 99.7% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
 Disability retirement rates used to value disabled retirees were based on the Pub-2010 Non-Safety Disabled Retiree mortality table with a 127.7% adjustment for males and 117.2% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
 Mortality improvement is based on Scale MP-2021.